 Michael has practiced before the Bureau of Special Education Appeals for several years.
 Michael’s work with Special Education law has improved the services and accommodations in an equitable way for many students throughout the North Shore.

 In 2016 Michael successfully completed the Supreme Judicial Court’s approved alternative dispute resolution conciliation training program.
 Michael volunteers countless hours in Lynn District Court and Trial Courts throughout the North Shore with conciliations between parties in a legal dispute.
-Michael will be completing the mediation training that meets the training requirement outlined in the Massachusetts Confidentiality Statute (MGL ch233 sec 23C) and Rule 8(c)(i) of the MA Supreme Judicial Court’s Uniform Rules on Dispute Resolution in May of 2021.
+Michael is also a mediator, under the requirements outlined in the Massachusetts Confidentiality Statute (MGL ch233 sec 23C) and Rule 8(c)(i) of the MA Supreme Judicial Court’s Uniform Rules on Dispute Resolution.

 In 2017 Michael spearheaded class action lawsuits against two out of state businesses that failed to comply with Massachusetts rules and regulations and successfully stopped several unlawful lawsuits against Lynn residents.